 - a multi-annual conformity procedure, involving conformity audits to check the management and control systems in individual paying agencies and to assess how effectively those systems protect the EU budget.

 Under the single audit approach, the Commission takes as a starting point the work of the certification bodies.
 The Commission also audits the work of certification bodies.

 If risk of irregular expenditure is detected, the Commission covers the risk of financial losses to the EU budget by applying financial corrections.
 Financial corrections are determined on the basis of the nature and gravity of the infringement and the financial damage caused to the EU.

 European Court of Auditors

-The European Court of Auditors is tasked with checking spending made by the EU and its EU countries.
-It conducts regular audits of EU funding mechanisms and spending to make sure that money is spent as it should be and that the EU’s internal systems of control are correctly designed.
+The European Court of Auditors is tasked with checking spending made by the EU and EU countries.
+It conducts regular audits of EU funding mechanisms and spending, including legality and regularity, as well as performance audits to make sure that money is spent as it should be and that the EU’s internal systems of control are correctly designed.

 In order to better protect the budget of the CAP against fraud, the European Commission has put in place a specific anti-fraud policy.

 - raise fraud awareness in EU countries and within the Commission;